Is My Landlord Responsible For Damage to My Property?

 Communicate with the Landlord

-Do this formally and be upfront about of what needs to be fixed.
+Do this formally and be upfront about what needs to be fixed.
 If the landlord will still not comply, keep a record of every conversation you have alongside the date and time to prove that the landlord is not cooperating.

 Seek Legal Advice